docktor/docktor/README.md

 * Group :
     * ~~Service : delete service~~ Done
     * Update a service
+* Container :
+    * use docker top & log
 * Service :
     * Check if there is no container (started or not) before delete it
 * REST Api